ThreeDotsLabs/watermill/docs/content/docs/pub-sub.md

 #### `Close()`

-Close closes all subscriptions with their output channels and flush offsets etc. when needed
+Close closes all subscriptions with their output channels and flush offsets etc. when needed.

 ### At-least-once delivery